lddyato/Reproducible-Research/01 Concepts and Ideas.md

 * Analytic	data	are	available
 * Analytic	code	are	available
-* Documenta5on	of	code	and	data
+* Documentation	of	code	and	data
 * Standard	means	of	distribu5on

 ## Who are the players?
 • Authors
  – Want	to	make	their	research	reproducible
  – Want	tools	for	RR	to	make	their	lives	easier	(or	at	least	not	much	harder)

 • Readers
  – Want	to	reproduce	(and	perhaps	expand	upon)	interes5ng	findings – Want	tools	for	RR	to	make	their	lives	easier

 ## Chanllenges
 * Authors	must	undertake	considerable	effort	to	put	data/results	on	the	web	(may	not	have	resources	like	a	web	server)
-* Readers	must	download	data/results	individually	and	piece	together	which	data	go	with	which	code	sec5ons,	etc.
+* Readers	must	download	data/results	individually	and	piece	together	which	data	go	with	which	code	sections,	etc.
 * Readers	may	not	have	the	same	resources	as	authors
 * Few	tools	to	help	authors/readers	(although	toolbox	is	growing!)